REDCap

 REDCap (Research Electronic Data Capture) is a browser-based, metadata-driven EDC software and workflow methodology for designing clinical and translational research databases.
 It is widely used in the academic research community: the REDCap Consortium is a collaborative, international network of more than 5900 institutional partners in 145 countries, with more than 2.1 million total end-users employing the software.
 Over 19,000 journal articles cite REDCap.

 History

 REDCap was developed by an informatics team at Vanderbilt University with ongoing support from NCRR and NIH grants and first released in 2004.
 REDCap was designed to address common problems for academic biomedical researchers hoping to use electronic databases.
-First, major vendor EDC and CDMS software is designed and priced for large clinical trials, and can be prohibitively expensive for investigator-initiated studies or other such studies at a smaller scale.
+First, major vendor electronic data capture and clinical data management system software is designed and priced for large clinical trials, and can be prohibitively expensive for investigator-initiated studies or other such studies at a smaller scale.
 Second, the independent research environment often lacks the informatics and other multidisciplinary support necessary for effective IT integration into research protocols.
 The REDCap software as distributed through the REDCap consortium attempts to facilitate informatics support for clinical researchers and foster a collaborative network of institutional researchers who share and support REDCap as a common research tool.